Ben Dent

-Ben Dent is a German rugby league footballer who plays for the Goole Vikings in the RFL League 1 competition.
-He primarily plays as a er and has previously played for the York City Knights.
-He plays for Germany internationally.
+Ben Dent is a German rugby league footballer who plays as a er for the Goole Vikings in the Betfred Championship and for Germany at international level.

+He has previously played for the York City Knights.

 Career

 York City Knights

 Dent made his début season for the York City Knights in 2012, playing 5 games.
 In his 79 appearances for the Knights, he scored 37 tries.

 Newcastle Thunder

 At the end of the 2017 season, it was announced that Dent had signed with the Newcastle Thunder.